 Fortunately, those who adore hummingbirds can easily make their own nectar for hummingbirds .
 Simply mixing sugar and water alone is insufficient — the water must be brought to a boil to kill any bacteria.
-Then, allow the mixture to cool thoroughly before adding it to the feeder.
-Do not add food coloring, as the red color on most feeders attracts birds effectively.

 The correct ratio is 1 part sugar to 4 parts water (aka.
 1 cup sugar to 4 cups water).
 Also, make sure the sugar is pure cane sugar.